liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Updated frontend components to handle optional properties in API responses
 - ✅ Fixed type issues in API service layer to use shared types
 - ✅ Improved error handling in frontend components
+- ✅ Successfully deployed the application to AWS with all resources
+- ✅ Fixed ESM module exports in API package for Lambda compatibility
+- ✅ Fixed CDK deployment issues with proper --app parameter
+- ✅ Updated operations.md with actual resource names and deployment procedures
+- ✅ Updated runbook.md with troubleshooting procedures for deployment issues
+- ✅ Updated environment variable validation to distinguish between required and optional variables

 ## What Works